Why choose yak wool?

 Yak wool is hollow, allowing for air within the fibre to increase insulation.
 It is also very fine, trapping air between the multiple fibres to keep you warm.

-Yak wool is flexible, which means it is comfortable against your skin since the fibres adapt to your movement.
+Yak wool is highly flexible, which means it is comfortable against your skin since the fibres bend and adapt to your movement.

 A looser knit allows for better air flow and moisture management, keeping you cooler in warmer weather and drier too.

-These natural properties allow for lightweight fabrics to perform incredibly well in a variety of conditions.
+These natural properties allow for our Hima-Layer™ fabrics to perform incredibly well in a variety of conditions.

 What makes yak wool so special?